In this section:

 The front page showing a man with a pointed hat selling fox tails has also been copied from Rostock.
 Strictly speaking, the title says "En Eæffue Bog", and the androgynous figure with the hurdy-gurdy to the left (to the right in the original) has been fitted with penis and testicles.

 The book was published again in Copenhagen 1656: »Reynicke Fosz, oc er en deylig oc lystig bog […] som for 105 Aar [sic] er fordansket aff Herman Weigere / Nu paa ny igjen tryckt«.
-I.e.: "Reynicke Fosz, and is a lovely and merry book […] which 105 years ago [sic] has been translated by Herman Weigere / now again printed".
+I.e.: "Reynicke Fosz, and is a splendid and merry book […] which 105 years ago [sic] has been translated by Herman Weigere / now again printed".

 This time the book was printed in Copenhagen by Peder Hake: »Prentet i Kiøbenhafn / paa Peter Hakis Bogtryckers / oc Christian Eckhorsts Bogbinders Bekostning […] M DC LVI«, but the strange thing is that the large illustrations (including the front page) are the original copperplates from Rostock, 1539.